pieroproietti/penguins-blog/blog/2023-07-14-blendos-adventures.md

 To re-build the blendOS ISOs, I started with the documentation on [blendOS Docs](https://docs.blendos.co/), and then experimented, finding a way to use blendOS to recreate itself by removing the `akshara` hook.

-Reasoning with Ray, I was told and must agree that this method:
+Reasoning with `@RayVermey`, I was told - and must agree - that using this method:

 "yes but then you take away one of Blends biggist reasons to exist :-)"